bootstrap-vue/bootstrap-vue/src/components/table/README.md

 ## Accessibility

-The `<b-table>` and `<b-tabe-lite>` components, when using specific features, will attemp to provide the best accessibiity features possible.
+The `<b-table>` and `<b-table-lite>` components, when using specific features, will attempt to provide the best accessibility features possible.

 ### Heading accessibility

 When a column (field) is sortable (`<b-table>` only) or there is a `head-clicked` listener registered, the header (and footer) `<th>` cells will be placed into the document tab sequence (via `tabindex="0"`) for accessibility by keyboard-only and screen reader users, so that the user may trigger a click on the header cells.

 ### Data row accessibility

 When the table is in `selectable` mode (`<b-table>` only), or if there is a `row-clicked` event listener registered, all data item rows (`<tr>` elements) will be placed into the document tab sequence (via `tabindex="0"`) to allow keyboard-only and screen reader users the ability to click the rows.

 When the table items rows are placed in the document tab sequence, they will also support basic keyboard navigation when focused: